Performance Evaluations of Signed and Unsigned Noisy Approximate Quantum Fourier Arithmetic: Quantum arithmetic operations

-To perform non-modular addition, one simply ensures the register being updated ($\ket{y}$ in our case) is large enough to avoid overflow by having $m=n+1$ or more qubits (for $m > n+1$, the QFA process only involves the first $n+1$ qubits of $y$).
-Strategies for modular addition of signed and unsigned integers with the QFT have also been developed \cite{ruiz2017quantum,2020sahin}.
+Applying the QFT, addition step, and inverse QFT together, we define the full QFA composite gate in the top of Fig.\ \ref{fig_qadd_gate1}.
+To perform non-modular addition, one simply ensures the register being updated ($\ket{y}$ in our case) is large enough to avoid overflow by including one or more ancillary qubits (i.e. $m=n+1$.
+For $m > n+1$, the QFA process only involves the first $n+1$ qubits of $y$).